-^{1/} Expected Credit Loss (ECL) under The Thai Financial Reporting Standard No. 9 (TFRS 9) adoption
+$^{^{1/}}$ Expected Credit Loss (ECL) under The Thai Financial Reporting Standard No. 9 (TFRS 9) adoption

-^{2/} Remaining CET1 ratio after minimum total capital ratio requirement is not necessarily equal to the difference between CET1 ratio in item 5 and the minimum CET1 ratio requirement at 4.5% since CET 1 ratio might already be included in the minimum Tier 1 ratio requirement at 6% and/or the minimum total capital ratio requirement at 8.5%.
+^{2/}Remaining CET1 ratio after minimum total capital ratio requirement is not necessarily equal to the difference between CET1 ratio in item 5 and the minimum CET1 ratio requirement at 4.5% since CET 1 ratio might already be included in the minimum Tier 1 ratio requirement at 6% and/or the minimum total capital ratio requirement at 8.5%.

-As of 1 January 2020, the amount of allowance for expected credit loss (ECL) as determined in accordance with TFRS 9: Financial Instruments was lower than the amount of allowance for doubtful accounts as of 31 December 2019 as determined in accordance with the former accounting policy by 2,113 million Baht, which will be released in quarterly basis within 2 years under straight-line method in line with the Bank of Thailand's guideline.
+As of 1 January 2020, the amount of allowance for expected credit loss (ECL) as determined in accordance with TFRS 9: Financial Instruments was lower than the amount of allowance for doubtful accounts as of 31 December 2019 as determined in accordance with the former accounting policy by 2,113 million Baht, which had been released in quarterly basis within 2 years under straight-line method, in line with the Bank of Thailand's guideline, and was completely released at the end of 2021.

 Moreover, the Bank of Thailand required commercial banks to reserve an adequate stock of unencumbered high-quality liquid assets to cope with liquidity needs under liquidity stress scenario (Liquidity Coverage Ratio: LCR).
 The objective of the LCR is to enhance the short-term resilience of the liquidity risk profile of bank under short-term severe liquidity stress scenario.
-In the last quarter of 2020, TISCO Bank's average LCR, calculated from LCR at the end of October, November and December, equaled 151 percent.
+In the last quarter of 2021, TISCO Bank's average LCR, calculated from LCR at the end of October, November and December, equaled 170 percent.
 The Bank LCR remained well above the Bank of Thailand's minimum requirements of 100 percent.
 LCR consists of 2 components which are

 - 1. High Quality Liquid Asset (HQLA) is defined as the assets that have low risk, low volatility, unencumbered, and can be easily and immediately converted into cash during a time of stress scenario at little or no loss of value.
 Nevertheless, the value of HQLA is still adjusted by haircuts for each asset level and subject to the caps on proportion of level 2 assets within Total HQLA.
-The average total HQLA in the last quarter of 2020 equaled 43,762 million Baht (99.6 percent of HQLA primarily consisted of level 1 asset, which were cash and bond issued by Thai governments) calculated from HQLA at the end of October, November and December. - 2.
+The average total HQLA in the last quarter of 2021 equaled 34,493 million Baht (100 percent of HQLA primarily consisted of level 1 asset, which were cash and bond issued by Thai governments) calculated from HQLA at the end of October, November and December. - 2.
 The Net Cash Outflows is defined as the total expected cash outflows minus total expected cash inflows in the specified stress scenario for the subsequent 30 calendar days.
-The average net cash outflows in the fourth quarter of 2020 equaled 29,193 million Baht which calculated by multiplying the outstanding balances of liabilities and off-balance sheet commitments by the run-off rates given by the Bank of Thailand at the end of October, November and December.
-While the expected cash inflows mainly came from repayment of good quality loan multiplying by inflow rates under the mean given from the Bank of Thailand
+The average net cash outflows in the fourth quarter of 2021 equaled 20,247 million Baht which calculated by multiplying the outstanding balances of liabilities and off-balance sheet commitments by the run-off rates given by the Bank of Thailand at the end of October, November and December.
+While the expected cash inflows mainly came from repayment of good quality loan multiplying by inflow rates under the mean given from the Bank of Thailand.